 There is nothing more important in the selling process than what the seller thinks about selling.
 Lets face it, most people have very low opinions of salespeople.
 And most people hate the idea of selling, whether they are doing the selling or being sold to.
 But when you stop to think about it for a second, selling is the counterpart of buying.
 And we are all always buying something.
 We simply cannot exist without buying.
 As a matter of fact, we love buying.
 So if we are doing all this buying, and we all hate salespeople, from whom are we buying?

-It is all in the thinking.
-Take cars as an example.
-Everyone dearly loves their friendly neighborhood car salesman — Yeah, right!
-Yet over a normal lifetime most of us will buy from them several times.
-Chances are that if you have ever had a car that you loved, that gave you lots of enjoyment and mile upon mile of trouble-free driving—then you probably always thought of it as "The best car I ever bought."
-And if you ever had a car that gave you nothing but trouble, the one that put your AAA membership in jeopardy because the tow truck was at your house more than it was at the mechanics—then you probably thought of it as "a lemon that rotten salesman SOLD me."
+But if you ever had a car that gave you nothing but trouble, one that put your AAA membership in jeopardy because the tow truck was at your house more than it was at the tow shop—then you probably thought of it as "a lemon that crooked salesman SOLD me."

 We Love Buying and Hate Selling

 That's the way our thinking usually goes.
-We take credit for buying the things we like.
-And we blame the sales people for having sold us the things we don't like.
+We take credit for buying the things we liked.
+And we blame the sales people for having sold us the things that did't work out so well.
 It's no wonder we have such a low opinion about salespeople.
+Otherwise we would have to take half of the responsibility for the bad choices we made.

 What are the benefits of selling?